Nick-qsv/MLP-PPO-2PLY-MULTI/README.md

 # MLP‑PPO‑2PLY‑MULTI

 An implementation of a sigmoid‑based neural network for Backgammon that uses Tesauro‑style board encoding.
-The model is a simple MLP that consumes a 198‑dimensional feature vector per board state (Tesauro’s representation) and outputs a scalar evaluation used within PPO training and two‑ply search utilities.
+The model is a simple MLP that consumes a 198‑dimensional feature vector per board state (Tesauro’s representation) and outputs a scalar evaluation.

 ## What this is
 - Sigmoid MLP: First hidden layer uses `sigmoid` activation (see `src/agents/policy_network.py`).
 - Tesauro encoding: Board states are encoded into 198 features (see `src/backgammon/board/generate_board_tensor.py`).
-- PPO + multi/2‑ply tooling: Utilities for training and evaluating move choices using multiple workers and two‑ply lookahead.

 ## Tesauro‑Style 198‑Feature Encoding
 This project follows the classic TD‑Gammon/Neurogammon style features: